biopython/biopython.github.io/wiki/BioSQL.md

 `        ... rebuilding nested set left/right values`
 `        ... reading in taxon names from names.dmp`
 `        ... deleting old taxon names`
 `        ... inserting new taxon names`

-etc
+`        ... cleaning up`
+`Done.`

+This might be a good point for a tea break - I didn't time this but it was over ten minutes.